| | | | | |

 Fanatec CSL DD

 I own several Fanatec wheels, so I’m well familiar with the ecosystem.
 The QR1 remains the one significant weakness.
 After about two years of regular use, the QR1 develops perceptible play.
 It’s distracting when you’re feeling for grip limits, and it degrades FFB fidelity.
 The QR2 solves this completely with its industrial ball-bearing mechanism, but it’s another £100-150 investment on top of the base price.
-That’s an unfortunate additional cost, though the QR2 genuinely transforms the experience.
+That’s an unfortunate additional cost, though the QR2 genuinely improves the experience.

 desktop setup for sim racing